TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.2-guest-os-vs-vm/_index.md

 Let's now look inside the VM.
 I will use another VM to show a different example.
 This time around, I will take an idle VM so we can see how the counters behave.
 An idle VM will have minimal or 0 activity.

 You can see that this Windows Server 2016 VM has 16 GB, but 0 GB is active.
 It is expected as we know the Guest OS is idle as nothing is installed. vCenter is showing the data correctly.
-So far so good….
+So far so good...

 ![0GB active memory VM](2.3.2-fig-3.png)